weareweirdo/standards/coding/README.md

 # WEIRDO Coding Guidelines

-A coding styleguide (note, not a visual styleguide) is a valuable tool for teams who

-build and maintain products for a reasonable length of time;
-have developers of differing abilities and specialisms;
-have a number of different developers working on a product at any given time;
-on-board new staff regularly;
-have a number of codebases that developers dip in and out of.
-Whilst styleguides are typically more suited to product teams—large codebases on long-lived and evolving projects, with multiple developers contributing over prolonged periods of time—all developers should strive for a degree of standardisation in their code.

-A good styleguide, when well followed, will

-set the standard for code quality across a codebase;
-promote consistency across codebases;
-give developers a feeling of familiarity across codebases;
+A good styleguide, when well followed, will set the standard for code quality across a codebase, promote consistency across codebases, give people a feeling of familiarity across codebases & increasing productivity.
-increase productivity.

 Styleguides should be learned, understood, and implemented at all times on a project which is governed by one, and any deviation must be fully justified.

 ## General guidelines